cakephp/docs/en/appendices/new-features-in-cakephp-2-0.rst

 RequestHandler
 --------------

-:php:class:`RequestHandler` was heavily refactored do to the introduction of :php:class:`CakeRequest`.
+:php:class:`RequestHandler` was heavily refactored due to the introduction of :php:class:`CakeRequest`.
 These changes allowed for some new features to be introduced as well.